You can restore files and folders from an Azure virtual machine backup.

 By default, files are restored to the proxy that performed the backup.

-To restore in place, leave the value in the Destination client list.
+To restore in place, do not change the value in the Destination client list.

 To restore to a different proxy: